 A battery is an electrochemical device used for the storage and release of electrical energy that is made up from cells that are made from positive and negative charged plates immersed in an electrolyte that produces an electrical charge by means of an electrochemical reaction.
+A battery consists of one or more cells, connected in series, parallel or series-and-parallel pattern.

 In fire safety, there are two types of batteries used;